 Back in the kitchen, she scraped off a bit of frosting, re-smoothed the surface and covered the pan.
 That evening, her husband asked, “What happened to the cake?
 The icing is so thin.”

-In the end, she had to tell him what happened because, after all, the gecko was part of the family.
+In the end, she had to tell him because, after all, the gecko was part of the family.
 Somehow that chocoholic lizard found his way back to the five-star-refrigerator-hotel and remained part of the household until they moved.

 Of the many things I have learned from Patricia throughout our friendship, I believe this to be the most important.
 Her upbringing as a third culture kid in India paved the way to a life lesson she exemplifies so well in adulthood.
 Honed in primitive villages in the dry plains, to boarding school from a tender age amid lush Himalayan hills, to the mid-western United States, to Singapore, and back to the U.S., Patricia learned to lean into life’s changes and persevere through its’ challenges.